daniel-gomm/table-serialization-kitchen/README.md

 class ExampleSchemaSerializer(SchemaSerializer):

     def serialize_schema(self, table: Table, metadata: Optional[Dict[str, Any]] = None) -> str:
+        # This schema serializer serializes the schema as a comma separated list of column names
         serialization = ""
         for column_name in table.as_dataframe().columns():
             serialization += column_name + ", "